DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_UT.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_HI.png)|

 Fig. 2.
-6: The US Wildfires counts of each fire size class per state (1992 - 2015)
+6: The US Wildfires counts per size class in each state (1992 - 2015)

-<a name="8"></b>
-##### US wildfires count and size distribution per cause of the wildfire across the country or within each state

 Comparing the plots for different states in Fig. 2.
 6 shows that the number of wildfires generally decreases as the size of the fire increases.
 However, Alaska does not follow this trend and as shown in Fig. 2.
-6 - 47, the number of wildfires increases as the size of fire increases from around 100 acres (class D) up to more than 5000 acres (class G).
+6 - 47, the number of wildfires increases as the size of the fire increases from around 100 acres (class D) up to more than 5,000 acres (class G).
 To further understand the wildfire occurrence in different states, the fire cause in each state is investigated in the following.

+<a name="8"></b>
+##### US wildfires count and size distribution per cause of the wildfire across the country or within each state

-The fire cause codes and definitions, adapted from the USFS (United States Forest Service) 2003 classification, are as follow (Short, 2014):
+The fire cause codes and definitions, adapted from the United States Forest Service (USFS) - 2003 classification, are as follows (Short, 2014):

 1. Lightning: This code is used when a fire is caused by lightning strikes.
 Lightning is a common natural cause of wildfires.